BioClub/BHA5/participants/kazuhide/index.md

 - Sequence_5
 GGGGTCATGGCTGTTTGCCTTAAACCCTTGGCGGCCTAGCCGTAATGTTT

-## I want to not only Read(analysis) but also Write(synthetic) DNA
+## My imagination of our furture

-Searching about bioinformatics,I realized that what I really want to do is 'Synthetic biology'.The below picture is my imagination of our furture.
+Searching about bioinformatics,I realized that what I really want to do is 'Synthetic biology'.I want to not only Read(analysis) but also Write(synthetic) DNA.The below picture is my imagination of our furture.
 In the furture,DIY biologists will produce synthetic plants or synthetic cars.The outsourcing systems and biological infrastructure will enable us to do like that.The only thing we have to do is to design cells.

 ![image](https://user-images.githubusercontent.com/29623255/38227759-cf4b6862-373a-11e8-966a-76dc6818ff9d.png)